acse-srm3018/DeeplearningProxy/README.md

 ```
 Then you can use different modules including layers and unet_uae.

-## Saved trained model:
-1- RR U-Net for pressure model can be found in this [saved RR U-Net model]("https://drive.google.com/file/d/1KIqCAb0x7xoZmTSg0MlSYRPbXPSilWVF/view?usp=sharing")
-2- A RR U-Net for pressure model can be found in this [saved A RR U-Net model]("https://drive.google.com/file/d/1hgLPrv5yL9yn8MHt0BnQQQCBAXCRlRbv/view?usp=sharing")
-3- RR U-Net for saturation model can be found in this [saved RR U-Net model]("https://drive.google.com/file/d/1WWsKbKtlaxjGHTNZiAbLucjvrIiMgWSE/view?usp=sharing")
-4- A RR U-Net for saturation model can be found in this [saved A RR U-Net model]("https://drive.google.com/file/d/1Ph8zCWKTWR2q339V44PINRVvrxkSGb4d/view?usp=sharing")
 ## Results

 The animation of pressure results from simulator are shown here: